 Would you like to attend a Cofactor workshop?
 Suggest one to your university’s researcher development training coordinator or contact us.
-We don’t currently run any open workshops, but we might in the future, so let us know if you’d be interested.
+We are planning to create some open online training before long, so let us know if you’d be interested.

 Note: we do not provide training for researchers in arts, humanities and social sciences subjects.
 The writing style and standard procedures in these subjects are very different and others are more expert in them than we are.